LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 3. Locate the connector in the table, and click its **Stop** button.

 ### Troubleshoot a deployment
-TBA
+If you encounter errors with one or more underlying components such that the status of the connector is Not Connected, try waiting some time, and then stop and restart the connector.
+If you need assistance, please contact your LivePerson representative.

 ### Deployment statuses
 An agent connector can have one of the following statuses:

 - **Connected**: The connector is running, and all end-to-end connections are working well.
 - **Not Connected**: At least one component isn't working, causing end-to-end connections not to function.
-For help with this status, see [Troubleshoot a deployment](conversation-builder-testing-deployment-deploying-to-liveengage.html#troubleshoot-a-deployment), which is above.
 - **Stopped**: All end-to-end connections are working well, but the connector isn't running.

 ### Custom configuration flags